The-CM-Growth-Lab/2A1VChallenge/README.md

 # #2A1VChallenge

-Welcome to **#2A1VChallenge**, also called **#2Articles1Video1Week** — an initiative designed to help developers, technical writers, content creators, and DevRel professionals cultivate a consistent habit of creating and sharing content.
+Welcome to **#2A1VChallenge**, also called **#2Articles1Video** per week, which will run for a month.
+It's an initiative designed to help developers, technical writers, content creators, and DevRel professionals cultivate a consistent habit of creating and sharing content.

 ---

 ## What is #1Articles1Video1Week?

-The goal is simple but powerful: **publish 2 technical articles or 1 video every week**.
+The goal is simple but powerful: **publish 2 technical articles or 1 video every week** for the next one month.
 By doing this, you will:

 - Build your personal brand and online visibility